tupl-tufts/rdl/README.md

 Methods can have no contracts, `pre` by itself, `post` by itself, both, or multiple instances of either.
 If there are multiple contracts, RDL checks that *all* contracts are satisfied, in the order that the contracts were bound to the method.

+Both `pre` and `post` accept an optional named argument `version` that takes a rubygems version requirement string or array of version requirement students.
+If the current Ruby version does not match the requirement, then the call to `pre` and `post` is ignored.

 ## Type Annotations

 The `type` method adds a type contract to a method.
 It supports the same calling patterns as `pre` and `post`, except rather than a block, it takes a string argument describing the type.
 More specifically, `type` can be called as: